apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 ``DELETE``
 ==========
-Delete :term:`Cache Group`. :term:`Cache Groups` which have assigned servers or child :term:`Cache Groups` cannot be deleted.
+Delete a :term:`Cache Group`.
+A :term:`Cache Group` which has assigned servers or is the :ref:`cache-group-parent` of one or more other :term:`Cache Groups` cannot be deleted.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"